-The analysis on Capital IQ (CIQ), a commercial data source, data complements the other analyses by looking at real sector outcomes in terms of debt and investment.
-SMEs facing financial constraints might have needed to adjust their business, cut investment and restructure their balance sheets when.
+This analysis aims to complement other pieces of the analysis by looking at real sector outcomes in terms of debt and investment.
+SMEs might have needed to adjust their business, cut investment and restructure their balance sheets when facing financial constraints.
 These financial constraints might arise from a decline in banks' willingness to provide SME financing.
-The study adopts a cross-country perspective and considers different macroeconomic developments.
-As CIQ provides firm-level data on SMEs as well as larger companies, the analysis can compare real sector outcomes to analyse whether there was a unique SME effect in response to the Basel III bank regulation package.
-Identification is obtained by exploiting firm-level heterogeneity and cross-country differences in the implementation stages.
+The study adopts a cross-country perspective, while taking divergent macro-developments into account.
+As Capital IQ, a commercial data source, provides firm-level data on SMEs as well as larger companies, the analysis can compare real sector outcomes to analyse whether there was a unique SME effect in response to the Basel III bank regulation package.

+Identification is granted by exploiting firm-level heterogeneity and cross-country differences in the implementation stages.

-The CIQ dataset contains balance-sheet information of firms located in different countries for the period 2002 to 2017.
-In order to avoid distorting effects from the crisis period, the estimation sample is restricted to the years 2010-2017.
+To analyse the impact of regulatory changes on SME lending at the individual firm level, the analysis mainly relies on commercial data from Capital IQ.
+This dataset contains balance-sheet information of firms located in multiple countries for the period 2002 to 2017.
+In order to avoid distorting effects from the Great Financial Crisis (GFC), this analysis restricts the estimation sample to 2010-17.